FAIRplus/the-fair-cookbook/content/recipes/interoperability/ontology-robot-recipe.md

 ### Preliminary requirements

-The development of `application ontology` requires joint contributions from `domain experts`, `use case owners` and `ontology developers`.
+The development of an `application ontology` requires joint contributions from `domain experts`, `use case owners` and `ontology developers`.
 The domain expert provides essential domain knowledge.
 The use case owners defines the `competency questions` of the application ontology.
 And the ontology developers are `IT specialists` working on the construction of the application ontology.

 ### Step 1: Define the goal of the application ontology